How to Connect a Dynamic Microphone to a Computer?

 Like I already mentioned above, I used a USB Mic primarily because I make a ton of YouTube videos.
 The only difference between this set-up and a regular dynamic mic is that there is no need for an audio interface in this case.

-If you’re turned off by the idea of using an audio interface to connect to your computer, or if you just don’t need high-quality audio because you’re only after a simple microphone for Zoom calls with your boss, then I would highly recommend getting the Samson Q2U microphone (also on Amazon).
+Or if you just don’t need high-quality audio because you’re only after a simple microphone for Zoom calls with your boss, then I would highly recommend getting the Samson Q2U microphone.
 This is incredibly simple to set up, as you can see from the image right here.

 Samson Q2U USB Mic to Computer